ftassy/GCalTab/README.md

 Linux is a registered trademark of Linus Torvalds.
 Windows is a registered trademark of Microsoft Corporation.
 macOS is a registered trademark of Apple Inc.
+Node.js is a trademark of the OpenJS Foundation.

 The above-mentioned trademarks are only used to refer to products.
 GCalTab and its developer are not affiliated, sponsored nor endorsed by any of the above-mentioned organizations.